Ian Holm: Personal life

-Holm was married four times: to Lynn Mary Shaw in 1955 (divorced 1965); to Sophie Baker in 1982 (divorced 1986); to actress Penelope Wilton, in Wiltshire, in 1991 (divorced 2002); and to the artist Sophie de Stempel in 2003.
-He had two daughters from his first marriage, a son from his second marriage, and a son and daughter from his 15-year relationship with photographer Bee Gilbert.
+Holm was married four times: to Lynn Mary Shaw in 1955 (divorced 1965); to Sophie Baker in 1982 (divorced 1986); to the actress Penelope Wilton, in Wiltshire, in 1991 (divorced 2001); and to the artist Sophie de Stempel in 2003.
+He had five children.

 Holm and Wilton appeared together in the BBC miniseries The Borrowers (1993).
-His last wife, Sophie de Stempel, is a protégée and was a life model of Lucian Freud, as well as an artist in her own right.
+His last wife, Sophie de Stempel, was a protégée and a life model of Lucian Freud, and an artist.

+He was made a Commander of the Order of the British Empire (CBE) in 1989 by Queen Elizabeth II.

+Holm was treated for prostate cancer in 2001.
+He was diagnosed with Parkinson's disease in 2007.

 Death

-Holm was treated for prostate cancer in 2001 and was diagnosed with Parkinson's disease.
-He died in hospital in London on 19 June 2020 at the age of 88.
-His ashes are interred on the western side of Highgate Cemetery.
+Holm died in hospital in London on 19 June 2020 at the age of 88.
+According to Alex Irwin, Holm's agent, his death was related to Parkinson's disease.
+His remains are interred on the western side of Highgate Cemetery.

+Posthumous image use

+With the consent of his heirs, the role of android Rook was generated from Holm's archive data and computer-generated imagery for the 2024 film Alien: Romulus, the identical model to Ash, the character of the first Alien film, he played in 1979.